Choosing Our Orthopedics Team

-Amanda Fernando was born in Sri Lanka and grew up in the Pacific Northwest.
-She earned her undergraduate degree from the University of Oregon where she studied Human Physiology and Organic Chemistry.
+Amanda Fernando grew up in the Pacific Northwest and earned her undergraduate degree from the University of Oregon where she studied Human Physiology and Organic Chemistry.

 Amanda enjoys trying new foods.
-If you see her in the office and have a great restaurant recommendation, let her know about it!
+If you have a great restaurant recommendation, let her know!
 She is also a budding yogi, currently working on mastering scorpion pose.